Philadelphia: Economy

 Philadelphia's close geographical and transportation connections to other large metropolitan economies along the Eastern Seaboard of the United States have been cited as offering a significant competitive advantage for business creation and entrepreneurship.
-The city is the center of economic activity in both Pennsylvania and the four-state Delaware Valley metropolitan region.
+The city is the center of economic activity in both Pennsylvania and the four-state Philadelphia metropolitan area.
 Five Fortune 500 companies are based in the city.
 As of 2021, the Philadelphia metropolitan area is estimated to produce a gross metropolitan product (GMP) of US$479 billion, an increase from the $445 billion calculated by the Bureau of Economic Analysis for 2017, representing the ninth-largest U.S. metropolitan economy.

 Philadelphia's economic sectors include financial services, health care, biotechnology, information technology, trade and transportation, manufacturing, oil refining, food processing, and tourism.
 Metropolitan Philadelphia is one of the top five American venture capital hubs, credited to its proximity to New York City's financial and tech and biotechnology ecosystems.
 Financial activities account for the largest economic sector of the metropolitan area, which is one of the largest health education and research centers in the United States.
 The city's two largest employers are the federal and city governments.
 Philadelphia's largest private employer is the University of Pennsylvania followed by Children's Hospital of Philadelphia.